zafarfast/remotecodeexecution/README.md

 This project implements a **remote shell** using Python's **socket** library, where a server can accept commands from a client, execute those commands, and return the output.
 Additionally, it supports **file transfer** between the server and client.

 The system is composed of two components:
 1. **Server**: A Python-based TCP server that listens for incoming connections from the client.
-It can receive commands and execute them, then send the output or requested files back to the client.
+It sends commands (like `ls`, `cd`, etc.), and handles receiving the output or downloaded files
-2. **Client**: A Python-based TCP client that connects to the server, sends commands (like `ls`, `cd`, etc.), and handles receiving the output or downloaded files.
+2. **Client**: A Python-based TCP client that connects to the server, and receive shell commands from the server.

 ## Features
-- **Remote Command Execution**: The client can send shell commands (such as `pwd`, `ls`, `cd`, etc.) to the server, and the server will execute the commands and return the results.
+- **Remote Command Execution**: The server can send shell commands (such as `pwd`, `ls`, `cd`, etc.) to the client, and the client will execute the commands and return the results.
-- **File Transfer**: The client can download files from the server using the `download` command.
+- **File Transfer**: The server can download files from the client using the `download` command.
 - **Cross-Platform Support**: Works on both **Windows** and **Linux** systems.
 - **Simple Communication Protocol**: The server and client communicate using TCP sockets, with a basic protocol for sending messages and receiving responses.